Captainrom/Workshop/README.md

 To run an exercise solution, simply press <kbd>F5</kbd> in Visual Studio.
 The exercise solution will now be running and fully functional.

+Note: In addition all solutions are configured to support the [SwitchStartupProject for 2017](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProjectforVS2017) Visual Studio extension.
+If you prefer just install the extension and from the configuration drop down select the startup configuration named `Exercise`.

 ### Note

 The solutions contain single page applications (SPAs) and use `IIS Express`.
 To prevent caching issues, before switching to another exercise: